 After many years of being crucified, the holes in their palm have made it less painful whenever nail is driven in during the rituals

 The Passion of Christ will not be complete if there are no scenes of flagellation.

-So every year, many will walk barefooted on the hot tarmac road and flagellate themselves in a procession that can last for hours.
-While Roman soldiers whipped Jesus Christ, these flagellants, who are mainly men from the lower income group, will lash their own backs with bamboo flails until raw bloody flesh are exposed.
+So, every year many devotees will walk barefooted on the hot tarmac road and flagellate themselves in a procession that can last for hours.
+These flagellants, who are mainly men from the lower-income group, will lash their own backs with bamboo flails until raw bloody flesh are exposed.

 Interestingly, all of the flagellants are hooded.
-As to why they had to cover their faces to hide their identity, remain unclear.
+As to why they had to cover their faces to hide their identity remains unclear.

-It was reported that in 2013, more than 3,000 flagellants took part in this unique annual Easter Traditions in the Philippines.
+It was reported that in 2013 more than 3,000 flagellants took part in this unique annual Easter tradition in the Philippines.

 Self-Flagellation and the Catholic Church

 The practice of self-flagellation is not peculiar to these provinces in the Philippines.
 It happened throughout most of Christian history.

 According to the Catholic historian, Professor Michael Walsh, flagellation and self- flagellation were widespread practices in some parts of the Catholic ministry even as late as in the sixties.
 According to him, Opus Dei, a branch of the Catholic Church still practices this today.
 This sect, which is known to be highly secretive, received world attention when it was featured in The Da Vinci Code.